-- If the database is part of an Oracle Data Guard broker configuration, then the broker configuration should be disabled before the rolling upgrade.
+- If the database is part of an Oracle Data Guard broker configuration, then disable the broker configuration before the rolling upgrade.
 See Oracle Data Guard Broker for information about disabling a broker configuration. - The Oracle Data Guard protection mode must be set to either maximum availability or maximum performance.
-Query the PROTECTION_LEVEL column in the V\$DATABASE view to find out the current protection mode setting. - To ensure the primary database can proceed while the logical standby database is being upgraded, the LOG_ARCHIVE_DEST_n initialization parameter for the logical standby database destination must not be set to MANDATORY. - The COMPATIBLE initialization parameter must match the software release prior to the upgrade.
-That is, a rolling upgrade from release x to release y requires that the COMPATIBLE initialization parameter be set to release x on both the primary and standby databases.
+Query the PROTECTION_LEVEL column in the V\$DATABASE view to find out the current protection mode setting. - To ensure the primary database can proceed while the logical standby database is being upgraded, the LOG_ARCHIVE_DEST_n initialization parameter for the logical standby database destination must not be set to MANDATORY. - The COMPATIBLE initialization parameter set on the primary database must match the software release prior to the upgrade.
+Therefore, a rolling upgrade from release x to release y requires that the COMPATIBLE initialization parameter be set to release x on the primary database.
+The rolling upgrade standby database must have its COMPATIBLE initialization parameter set to x or higher.